sinalalebakhsh/acronproject_go/README.md

 # acronproject_go

-In here I want to Create Security Tool for Discover Vulnerabilities Web Applications.
+<p>In here I want to Create Security Tool for Discover Vulnerabilities Web Applications.</p>

-this purpose is for defence of  information security and privacy.
+<p>this purpose is for defence of  information security and privacy.</p>

 |Tag                                       |Issue                        |
 |------------------------------------------|-----------------------------|